-If the adapter's link goes down for any reason, the device driver will disable its NDD_RUNNING flag.
-When the device driver finds that the link has come back up, it will enable this NDD_RUNNING flag.
+If the adapter's link goes down for any reason, the device driver will disable its NDD\RUNNING flag.
+When the device driver finds that the link is restored, it will enable this NDD\RUNNING flag.

 To work successfully, protocol layer implementations, such as EtherChannel, need notification if the link has gone down.
 Enable the Enable Link Polling attribute for this adapter to accomplish this.